-Two hundred and fifty Canadian congregations considering implications of summer synod decisions.
-A shortened version of this news report will also appear in our Sep/Oct issue.
+Two hundred and fifty Canadian congregations are considering the implications of summer synod decisions.
+(A shortened version of this news report will also appear in our Sep/Oct issue.)

 The Christian Reformed Church (CRC) in North America voted on June 15 to elevate traditional teaching on sexuality and marriage to confessional status.
 The CRC, whose catechism asserts “God condemns all unchastity,” now officially says unchastity includes homosexual sex, pornography and any sexual relations except between a husband and wife.

 The vote, 123 to 53, echoed a similar vote taken the day before to recommend the traditional theological content of a new CRC human sexuality report.

 Clergy, elders, deacons and professors at denominational schools are required to uphold confessional teachings.